Boy oh boy.

 Individual meals should be kept moderate in size, as overeating will overwork your digestion and slow down your metabolism.
 You should always feel like you could work out after a meal.
 Always.
 If you’re overly full and sleepy after eating you overstrained your digestive system.
 Fuel your body, don’t wear it down.

-I’ve been able to consume large amounts of food without gaining excess weight by eating every 3-4 hours and avoiding massive meals.
+I’ve been able to consume large amounts of food without gaining excess weight by eating regularly throughout the day and avoiding massive meals.

 But this was a stretch for me.
 For many years, I didn’t believe in frequent feeding, thinking it was invented to sell meal replacement shakes and bars.
 And while that might still partly be the case, the results I got switching to a higher meal frequency are undeniable.